-Assists your primary filtering organs – liver and kidneys.
+Assists your primary filtering organs, the liver and kidneys.
 Purifying burdock and organic dandelion support the liver.
 Juniper berry promotes kidney function.
 Ginger, black pepper, and long pepper support blood flow, as Indian sarsaparilla adds spice.
 Naturally caffeine-free.
-16 tea bags.
-Curbs the appetite.
-Helps with digestive issues.
-Clears skin.

 Weak, unusual flavor.

-Cleanses waste, increases metabolism, provides digestive support.
+Cleanses waste, increases metabolism, and provides digestive support.
 Creates an environment that promotes healthy stomach bacteria and probiotics.
-Detoxifies and soothes digestive tract.
+Detoxifies and soothes the digestive tract.
 No artificial flavors, colors, or preservatives.
 Contains echinacea, papaya, peppermint, hibiscus, senna, and others.
-Caffeine-free.

 Results are too gentle for some.